eurise-network/technical-reference/quality/software-checklist.md

 - [ ] Are software requirements such as operating system, required libraries and dependencies specified including versions?
 - [ ] Are hardware requirements for CPU, RAM, HDD, Network specified?
-- [ ] Are there deployment instruction?
+- [ ] Are there deployment instructions?
 - [ ] Is there a comprehensive and fully documented example configuration?
 - [ ] Is a startup script provided?
 - [ ] Are there troubleshooting guides?